 - NaCl crystal including core charges (vasp chgcar)

 - C2H4 molecule, orientation 1 (vasp chgcar)

 One major issue with the charge density (CHGCAR) files from the VASP code is that they only contain the valance charge density.
 The Bader analysis assumes that charge density maxima are located at atomic centers (or at pseudoatoms).
 Aggressive pseudopotentials remove charge from atomic centers where it is both expensive to calculate and irrelevant for the important bonding properties of atoms.

-Recently, the VASP developers have added a module (aedens) which allows for the core charge to be written out from PAW calculations.
+VASP contains a module (aedens) which allows for the core charge to be written out from PAW calculations.
 This module is included in vasp version 4.6.31 08Feb07 and later.
 By adding the LAECHG=.TRUE. to the INCAR file, the core charge is written to AECCAR0 and the valance charge to AECCAR2.
 These two charge density files can be summed using the chgsum.pl script:

 chgsum.pl AECCAR0 AECCAR2The total charge will be written to CHGCAR_sum.